 Take a look at some of the most-asked questions regarding how slots work, and you’ll also be able to see OhMyBingo’s carefully researched answers!

 Despite what that bloke down the pub says- no, online slot games are not fixed, and neither are the ones in UK land-based casinos.
-Slot games are carefully regulated by the government through the Gambling Commission, and slot fairness is something they take extremely seriously.
+Slot games for UK players are carefully regulated by the government through the Gambling Commission, and slot fairness is something they take extremely seriously.

 Despite the guaranteed use of RNGs in online slots, many people are absolutely convinced that they see regular repetitions or patterns occurring on slot games.
 This is a common psychological phenomenon, which is that human beings like to see patterns.